 - 386 Assembler

 flex bison Java minimal stuff with Flash.
 Tcl

 - whatever is thrown at me pretty much... - except LISP - it ties my mind in knots.

 Languages I used in College

 - Actor (dervative of Smalltalk)

 - P/byte-Code interpreter

-- languages spec'd (very simple specs) by the instructor
+- languages we wrote/compiled/ran with specifications given by the instructor

 Certifications have not benefitted me and seem to be a waste of my resources.
 I know basically what I can do.

 Windows GUI programming I tried once before using MFC, but now I am trying to tackle it using only the Win32 API. any help is greatly appreciated.
 Now I would like to work with combo boxes and list boxes without using a resource editor, and using mingw and mingw-w64.
 I might end up using a GUI toolkit to make everything easier because the message passing system of windows is a pain.